bluerobotics/ardusub-gitbook/en/getting-started/initial-setup.md

 For Linux based autopilots, the network connection is launched when the ArduSub code is started.
 For examples, please see the documentation for your respective autopilot.

+## Frame Configuration

+The vehicle frame is selected in the *Frame* tab of the *Vehicle Setup* page.
+Choose your desired frame, then reboot the autopilot.

+If you have compiled ArduSub with a custom frame configuration, you may select your custom frame by setting the *FRAME_CONFIG* parameter to *Custom*.

 ## Sensor Calibration

-Once the controller is connected to QGC for the first time, we must calibrate the accelerometers, compass, and joystick.
+Once the autopilot is connected to QGC for the first time, we must calibrate the accelerometers, compass, and joystick.

 1. Go to the settings tab in QGC and select the red *Sensors* tab on the left sidebar.
 2. Choose your autopilot orientation: